orbingol/NURBS-Python/docs/modules.rst

     module_freeform
     module_container

-The following list contains the geometric operations included in the library:
+The following is the list of the features and geometric operations included in the library:

 .. toctree::
     :maxdepth: 1